 Ok, let’s get down to the business of removing wood grain texture, shall we?
 The first step was to strip the glazing from the fronts of the cabinets.
 Latex enamels and most any paint will not adhere very well to varnish or other types of clear coat.
-For this, a product called Deglosser is your new BFF!
+For this, a product called Deglosser for painted furniture is your new BFF!
 I honestly recently discovered this product and it will save your poor elbows from all that sanding.
 It is awesome in a bottle!
 I let it sit overnight (much more than the 10 minutes recommended because that wasn’t working) and everything was so much easier.
 The deglosser I used said not to wipe them off after use.
 However, the product I was using softened additional grime so I thoroughly cleaned them again.

 *Update: I am not recommending timbermate any longer as a few woodworking friends have noticed a recent problem with moisture from thicker paint layers.
 This could cause the timbermate to expand and ruin the texture.
 I am not sure whether this is due to a bad batch or a formula change.